Building RAG Applications with Semantic Kernel and Azure OpenAI

 {

-var embeddings = await _embeddingService
+var embedding = await _embeddingService

-await collection.UpsertAsync(record);
+await collection.UpsertAsync(chunk);

 }